 Understanding Tencent Music Enter Gr's Unusual Options Activity

-Tencent Music Enter Gr (NYSE:TME) shares experienced unusual options activity on Friday.
-The stock price moved down to $15.08 following the option alert.
+On Friday, shares of Tencent Music Enter Gr (NYSE:TME) saw unusual options activity.
+After the option alert, the stock price moved up to $12.91.

 - Sentiment: BEARISH